 The health benefits of collagen are extensive, and we mentioned a few above briefly.
 It's great that there is a dietary supplement that has so many beneficial effects on our bodies.
 It's truly a multitasking supplement, and whether you want to take it for one issue or five, you'll still get all the benefits it has to offer.
 The effects of collagen can differ from person to person, because every body is different.
 Regardless, increasing your collagen intake is a great idea.
 As we age, our natural collagen levels decrease, especially once we reach our 20's.
 This is typically around the time people begin to develop skincare regimens, and it's also the perfect time to start implementing collagen into your diet.

 As we mentioned, skin health is the biggest reason people take collagen as a supplement.
 There are a lot of factors when it comes to skin aging, such as sun exposure, genetics, whether or not you smoke, your diet, and more.
 Everyone will experience signs of aging as we grow older, but it may be less severe depending on how you take care of your body.
 People are often bothered by their wrinkles and fine lines, but they shouldn't be.
 Aging is natural.
 However, we understand wanting to look and feel your best.
 Rather than turn to solutions like Botox and filler, collagen is a more natural solution that can help you look and feel your best.
 Collagen and elastin are essential components that are responsible for skin elasticity, and making the skin appear full and plump.
 Collagen supplements help with skin hydration, which plays a role in keeping the skin dewy and glowing.
-It can also help prevent acne, because your skin won't need to produce excess sebum.
-Type II collagen is the best for skin's overall health, but you can still see results from other types.
+It can also help prevent acne, because your skin won't need to produce excess sebum (which clogs pores).
+Type 1 collagen is the best for skin's overall health, but you can still see results from other types.
+Kalumi BEAUTYfood contains 12 grams of hydrolyzed marine collagen, which is more easily digested and absorbed, and can therefore give you results more quickly.
+They contain 15 grams of protein, and ingredients that actually help to boost our natural collagen production.
+Marine collagen is also a type 1 collagen.
 Another thing to consider is eating foods that boost your natural collagen production in order to strengthen the skin internally as well.
 Foods that are high in Vitamin C, are rich in antioxidants, and foods that already contain collagen such as bone broth, fish, and meat, are all things that can help your body to produce more collagen.
 Collagen is also great for helping with nail growth and strengthening hair.
 It helps correct brittleness in both hair and nails, as well.
 Also relating to the skin, collagen has been used in dermatology to promote wound healing for things such as burns and cuts.

 Relieves joint pain